 Personality and Temperament

-Border collie and Labrador both are active, intelligent and loving breeds of dog.
+Border collie and Labrador are both active, intelligent and loving breeds of dog.
 Labrador collie mix dogs make fantastic family members, hunting dogs, aids to police officers, and therapy dogs.
-The Border Collie lab mix is loving and loyal, making the combination of the two a loveable and inquisitive dog that will want to please its owner.
+The Border Collie Lab mix is loving and loyal, making the combination of the two a loveable and curious dog that will want to please its owner.

 The Temperament of Border Collie Mix is Awesome as they are friendly and can be accommodated everywhere in the home.

 They are active dogs that will require daily walks, exercise, and playing with their favorite toys is almost irresistible to them.
-Borador needs to run every day in order to burn off excess energy, and if they aren’t properly exercised they will become destructive.
+Borador needs to run every day to burn off excess energy, and if they aren’t properly exercised, they will become destructive.

 Lab Collie Mix will get bored and disruptive very easily.
 That’s why training is essential for smart dogs like this.
-This breed of dog does not herd birds, but you end up love with a big dog which is athletic, friendly and energetic.
+This breed of dog does not herd birds, but you end up in love with a big dog that is athletic, friendly and energetic.

-Border collie lab mix is generally healthy dogs which are not easily prone to several diseases or illnesses. but they inherit health issues that are associated with its parent breeds.
-Some common health problems which may be panosteitis, wobbler’s syndrome, cruciate ligament rupture, luxating patella, elbow displace, hypothyroidism, lens luxation and major problems like canine hip dysplasia.
+Border collie lab mix is generally healthy dogs that are not easily prone to several diseases or illnesses.
+But they inherit health issues that are associated with its parent breeds.
+Some common health problems may be panosteitis, wobbler’s syndrome, cruciate ligament rupture, luxating patella, elbow displace, hypothyroidism, lens luxation and major problems like canine hip dysplasia.

-Feeding Border Collie lab mix to achieve an energetic, athletic, agile and healthy dog requires specific nutritional considerations.
-Border collie lab mix pups have small stomachs at just a few months old and may only consume a half cup, to a cup of food per day.
+Feeding Border lab mix to achieve an energetic, athletic, agile and healthy dog requires specific nutritional considerations.
+Border lab mix pups have small stomachs at just a few months old and may only consume a half cup to a cup of food per day.

-Border Collie lab mix is very athletic and energetic dog breed they require a great deal of exercise.
-This dog is not for a daily walk around or not just for a small apartment to live in.
-This dog has the matching energy of young children, and it is always ready for the hardest activities, so it makes the best family dog.
+This dog is a very athletic and energetic dog breed that requires a great deal of exercise.
+This dog is not for a daily walk around or not just for a small apartment to live in it.
+This dog has the matching energy of young children, and it is always ready for the hardest activities, making the best family dog.

 Grooming & Bruising

 The Border collie lab mix is a fairly easy hybrid to groom.
-Lab-collie mix will generally require a thorough brushing several times a week to eliminate hair and redistribute the animal’s natural oils, and daily brushing during the change of the seasons.
+Lab-collie mix will generally require a thorough brushing several times a week to eliminate hair and redistribute the animal’s natural oils and daily brushing during the seasons’ change.

-Dental health check-up is particularly important in older dogs as dental disease can not only cause pain but could also lead to problems with their internal organs thanks to the nasty bacteria the diseases can create.
+Dental health check-up is particularly important in older dogs as dental disease can cause pain and lead to problems with their internal organs thanks to the nasty bacteria the diseases can create.

 Dental disease in dogs and cats is very common and very dangerous.
-Proper dental health care is as important for every dog similarly it is very important for the Border collie lab mix dog.
+Proper dental health care is as important for every dog similarly it is for the collie lab mix dog.
 Brush your dog’s teeth at least 2 or 3 times a week.
-You get a special toothbrush for dogs and your vet can guide you on how to use them.
-If you don’t attend to your pet’s teeth, he can experience tartar build up.
+You get a special toothbrush for dogs, and your vet can guide you on how to use them.
+If you don’t attend to your pet’s teeth, he can experience tartar build-up.
 This can lead to gum disease and tooth loss.
 Not only that, bad teeth can affect other parts of the body too.

 Love & affection

-Border collie lab mix thrives on love and attention.
-Once an owner understands this, she can train her new pet by using praise and affection, instead of dispersing treats every time your pet performs well.
+This dog thrives on love and attention.
+Once an owner understands this, she can train her new pet by using praise and affection instead of dispersing treats every time your pet performs well.
 Collie lab mix loves to make their owners happy, and when you show them praise and affection, it’s the best reward of all.

 Feeding a healthy meal in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, many healthy foods are available on the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.
 The young Labrador collie mix is not a hearty eater as most breeds his size.
 He must often encourage meat juices or bacon grease mix in the food to entice him to eat.

 The following items should never be feed to Border collie lab mix dog: